 Pursuant to two agreements executed on March 1, 2013 by the Company with two of its officers, the Company is obligated to issue 3,000,000 common shares at the end of each completed year for services rendered to the Company.
 The Company records the value of these shares on quarterly basis based on the value of the stock on the date of the agreements (March 1, 2013).
-As of September 30, 2016 and June 30, 2016, the common shares issuable pursuant to the employment agreements were \$105,000 and \$60,000 respectively.
+As of December 31, 2016 and June 30, 2016, the Company had accrued salary relative to the value of the common shares issuable pursuant to the employment agreements of \$150,000 and \$60,000 respectively.